ahmadalsajid/teamfriends/README.md

 ![Postman create customer API](/screenshots/create_customer.png)

 Finally, we are done here.
-We just need to input new customer data in our system, the rest will be handled by the cron job to send the customers with a birthday greetings on their birthdays.
+We just need to input new customer data in our system, the rest will be handled by the task schedular to send the customers with a birthday greetings on their birthdays.
 You will get the emails if you have configured a Gmail to be used with this application, or the results in the container logs as an alternate.